mauroalfaro/people-list-hibernate/README.md

 - Spring Boot Test
 - Mockito for MVC unit testing
 - Java 8 lambdas
-- Docker compose for MySQL database image
+- Hibernate framework for data
 - OpenApi UI to test the app

 ## Using the app